 Further exploration brought to the surface experiences from their own childhoods that had been buried.
 Brought to consciousness, these feelings could be felt, leading them to their own healing of these past wounds.
 The children benefited as well as they all shared how proud they were of themselves in accomplishing this task.

-This is one example of how stepping back and allowing children to grow and learn’s beneficial to all!
+This is one example of how stepping back and allowing children to grow and learn is beneficial to all!

 Motherhood’s an excellent time to focus on our personal growth.
 As we’re making sense of motherhood, we can learn and grow.
 We can guide our children and nourish them, but also give them (and ourselves) space to experience emotional growth.
-Providing room for self exploration and express will lead to greater confidence and an ability to handle all of life’s challenges and thrive!
+Providing room for self-exploration and expression will lead to greater confidence and an ability to handle all of life’s challenges and thrive!

 Experiencing a range of emotions during motherhood’s not only natural but healthy!
 Focus on self-care, mothering and nurturing yourself along with your children.

 Embrace the emotions of motherhood today!
 To learn more please visit the Wright Foundation.
-Join us for a parenting workshop or a Foundations Weekend to learn more about how you can embrace your emotions and use them as a platform for greater growth!
+Join us for a parenting workshop or a More Life to learn more about how you can embrace your emotions and use them as a platform for greater growth!

 The Wright Foundation for the Realization of Human Potential is a leadership institute located in Chicago, Illinois.
 Wright Living performative learning programs are integrated into the curriculum at Wright Graduate University.